 Sync.com offers a private cloud with secure end-to-end encryption.
-Some of the features that allow Sync.com to standout include its enterprise-grade infrastructure with multiple data center locations featuring SAS RAID storage, automatic failover systems, and a rated 99.9% or better uptime.
+Some of the features that allow Sync.com to stand out include its enterprise-grade infrastructure with multiple data center locations featuring SAS RAID storage, automatic failover systems, and a rated 99.9% or better uptime.
 This service also offers HIPAA and other compliance options allowing legal, healthcare, and accounting practices to make use of its offerings.
 Subscriptions range from $5 to $15 per month, with up to 10TB per user.
 All options include sharing and collaboration features, real-time backup, and file recovery options.

 - How to send large files for free

-- The best password managers for 2020
+- The best cloud storage services for 2020

 - The best work-from-home apps for Android and iOS

 - How to choose an external hard drive